|

 At its core, a statute of limitations is a law that sets a deadline by which a particular legal action must take place.
 If an individual waits too long and misses this deadline, they typically lose their right to bring the claim to court.
 Understanding this timeframe is critical for those seeking justice, as it ensures their rights are protected and they can pursue the compensation they deserve.

-The primary purpose of a statute of limitations is twofold: first, to ensure the timely resolution of disputes, and second, to provide potential defendants with predictability and protection against outdated claims.
+The primary purpose of a statute of limitations is twofold: first, to provide a timely resolution of disputes, and second, to provide potential defendants with predictability and protection against outdated claims.

 For the sake of a fair trial, the law sets these time limits to guarantee claims rely on fresh and dependable evidence.
 It strikes a balance between allowing victims ample time to file a lawsuit and giving a defendant a fair opportunity to present their defense.